campudus/tableaux/GETTING_STARTED.md

 }
 ```

-A link column always points to a specific table — in this case the table `1`.
+A link column always points to a specific table — in this case table `1`.
 A link value is the association between at least two rows.
 In the following example there is one association, one link to the foreign row with the ID `13`.
-The value used here is the `identifier` value of the foreign row as example in the data retrieval chapter.
+The value used here is the `identifier` value of the foreign row as example in the [data retrieval chapter](#21-data-retrieval).
 To retrieve the full row you can call `GET /tables/1/rows/13`.

 ```
 [